 Yes and no.

-When people think their machine is infected, I typically tell people to backup that machine right away.
-Yes, you are backing up a possible infection, but that’s actually okay.
-You’re never going to restore that infection,because you know that it’s there.
+When people think their machine is infected, I typically tell them to back up that machine right away.
+Yes, you are backing up a possible infection, but that’s okay.
+You’re never going to restore that infection because you know it’s there.

 Let’s walk through the scenario.